tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Mondrian's work -- which is based on opposites of color and form -- served as a major inspiration for the first phase of this project, which depicts the opposites Carl Jung describes in his
 *General Description of the Types.*

-Isabel Briggs-Myers codified Jung's work and created the Myers Briggs Type Indicator or [MBTI (r)](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator), which people can use to find their four-letter type.
+Isabel Briggs-Myers codified Jung's work and created the Myers Briggs Type Indicator or [MBTI (r)](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator), which people can use to find their four-letter personality type.
-I learned about the MBTI (r) in the 1980s -- right around the time I learned about Modern Art and Mondrian -- and am proud to be an INFP!
+I first learned about the MBTI (r) in the 1980s -- right around the time I learned about Modern Art and Mondrian -- and am proud to be an INFP!
 Today, high schools and colleges teach courses explaining these four-letter types, books about them are popular, and posts with hashtags referencing them are easy to find on social media sites like twitter, pinterest, reddit, and tumblr.

-Recently I decided to base the next phase of this project on the Big Five "OCEAN" personality traits, and have been researching those in parallel with my studies of Art history.
+Recently I decided to base the next phase of this project on the Big Five "OCEAN" personality traits, and have been researching that model of personality in parallel with my studies of Art history.
 Learning about and looking at how the various Cubist artists and their paintings evolved over time, I started thinking this style -- which is more nuanced than Mondrian's Neo-Plasticism -- would be a great way to express these personality traits, which are more nuanced than Jung's personality types.